JamesWoolfenden/ghat/README.md

 ## Usage

-To authenticate the GitHub Api you should set-up your GitHub Personal Access Token as the environment variable *GITHUB_API* or *GITHUB_TOKEN*, it will fall back to using anonymous if you dont but RATE LIMITS.
+To authenticate the GitHub Api you should setup your GitHub Personal Access Token as the environment variable *GITHUB_API* or *GITHUB_TOKEN*, it will fall back to using anonymous if you don't but RATE LIMITS.

 ### Directory scan
-This will look for the .github/worflow folder and update all the files it find there, and display a diff of the changes made to each file:
+This will look for the .github/worflow folder and update all the files it finds there, and display a diff of the changes made to each file:

 ```bash
 $ghat swot -d .